ua-data7/introllms/docs/agenda.md

 Any user violating this Code may be expelled from the platform and the workshop at DSI's sole discretion without warning.

-To report a violation of this Code, directly speak a trainer, if you are not comfortable speaking to a trainer, or the trainer is being reported email <info@cyverse.org> with the following information:
+To report a violation of this Code, directly speak to a trainer.
+If you are not comfortable speaking to a trainer, or the trainer is who you are reporting, email <info@cyverse.org> with the following information:

 -   Your contact information
 -   Names (real, username, pseudonyms) of any individuals involved, and